Salman2301/gpio-ui/README.md

 # Introduction
 Run a simple web server talk to Raspberry pi using GPIO.
-Open and close the gate on button click.
 You can create the button using the [config] file.
 Update the pin `in` that will signal the Raspberry pi.

-If the button has a pinOut.
+If the button has a `pin.out`.
 It will check for the `out` signal, if the state is true, it will disabled the button.
 You can set the interval of checking the `out` signal in the [config] file under `config.checkStatusInterval` setting.
 By default it is set to 1500ms.
 It will disabled and enable the button.

 ## Tech Stack
 1. Express - Create a simple server
-1. ARRAY-GPIO - npm library to emit and list for switch
+1. ARRAY-GPIO - npm library to talk to Raspberry pi

 ## How to start
-1. Clone this repo using `git clone https://github.com/Salman2301/gate-ctrl.git`
+1. Clone this repo using `git clone https://github.com/Salman2301/gpio-ui.git`
 1. Open terminal to the downloaded folder
 1. Copy the env from example `cp .env.example .env`
 1. Update env if needed